 Media bias is common place in todays environment.
 There are at least two sides to every story.
 Some people claim that the left and the right are two sides of the same coin.
 They both engage in “spin” and hyperbole to make their statements known.
 The shift in political power comes around every so many years.
 I have always thought it is impossible to be neutral.
-Even for a news reporter, he comes on the scene haven been around a while and have formed opinions based on his history and experiences.
+Even for a news reporter, he comes on the scene having been around a while and has formed opinions based on his history and experiences.

 How can one be totally objective?
 I readily admit that I am biased in my believes.

 Having said that, there are two distinct differences between the left and the right In my humble opinion.
 We see this played out daily between the Democrats and the Republicans.

 Here are the the two differences.
 One, the Democrats will defend the indefensible to hold on to power.
 The Republicans will do the “right“ thing for the good of the public.

 I will use Bill Clinton and Richard Nixon as example.
 In both cases, when scandals broke, Bill Clinton chose to stay and fight against impeachment while Nixon resigned and left Washington.

 Second, the left will go even further as to wish the detriment of the country in order to regain power while the right will generally act in the interest of the greater good.

 Recent events under President Trump illustrate this point.
 Here is an example of Bill Maher on youtube.

 Republicans, under Obama would never wish the country ill...